In a Nutshell:

 Carbon monoxide does not travel far from burning trees because it quickly reacts with other airborne contaminants.
 So, it’s not a major problem for people distant from wildfires.

-However, people living three miles or less from a fire, as well as firefighters, can be exposed to WS carbon monoxide, which can definitely be a health concern for them.
+However, people living three miles or less from a fire, as well as firefighters, can be exposed to wildfire smoke carbon monoxide, which can definitely be a health concern for them.

 Carbon Dioxide (CO2)